-All creative content’s right (including photography) belong to the creator.
+All creative content’s rights (including photography) belong to the creator.
 And in photography, the person who presses the shutter is the creator.

 Of course, there’s the exception.
 If you wave the right and give it to someone else or if you make someone or some company, then that means the copyright belongs to them.

-There’s also creative common law, where everyone can use it and you keeping your copyright as the creator, with a view rule.
+There’s also creative common law, where everyone can use it and you keep your copyright as the creator, with a view rule.

 7. Reverse Image Search

-For the last of 7 tips for protecting photography online is for you to search them yourself.
+The last of 7 tips for protecting photography online is for you to search for them yourself.
 Technically this is not for protecting your photo online.
 But to find out if your photo was stolen.

 If you don’t know what that is, basically it’s like a normal search engine.
-But instead of using a keyword to search thing online, you use an image.
-With it, the search engine can located photo that familiar with the photo you use and upload online.
+But instead of using a keyword to search things online, you use an image.
+With it, the search engine can locate photos that are familiar with the photo you use and upload online.

 So if there someone uses your photo, you can find it on the internet.